 NPC T Type Vienna rectifier

-Validation of the reliability of NPC T Type Vienna rectifiers in shoot-through conditions.
+Validation of the reliability of an NPC T Type Vienna rectifiers in shoot-through conditions.

 Introduction

-- it maintains the constant output voltage in asymmetric load conditions
+- it maintains a constant output voltage in asymmetric load conditions

 Model description

 The electrical part of the model is shown in Figure 3.
 The inverter uses an ideal DC source for powering the DC link.
 The Vienna rectifier is specific for its two capacitors on the DC side and voltage balancing.
 Each of the output capacitors is chosen to be 100 µF in order to allow a slow output voltage loop.
 The grid-side connection of the inverter is implemented using a LC filter.
-The suggested parameters of the filter for this model are Ci= 3.09 µF, L=30 mH, Cd=7.73 µF, and Rd=13.68 Ω (theses parameters are set in the Model Initialization panel).
+The suggested parameters of the filter for this model are Ci = 3.09 µF, L = 30 mH, Cd = 7.73 µF, and Rd = 13.68 Ω (these parameters are set in the Model Initialization panel).

 The control part, shown in Figure 4, consists of voltage (top center) and current regulation loops (center).
 DC link balancing is also demonstrated (top right).